Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/datasets.rst

 * Data can be shared among different :doxy:`Data` instances.
 Thus creating subsets on the level of batches is quite cheap as it does not need a physical copy of the contents of the set.
-On should not confuse this with the different concept of lazy-copying which just delays the copy until an actual change is done.
-Instad sets are shard by dfault and only copied, when actually required by the algorithm.
+On should not confuse this with the different concept of lazy-copying, which just delays the copy until an actual change is done.
+Instad sets are shard by default and only copied, when actually required by the algorithm.

 Different types of Datasets
 --------------------------------

-The three dataset classes in shark differ not so much in their implementation, as thy all use the same underlying structure.
+The three dataset classes in shark differ not much in their implementation, as thy all use the same underlying structure.
 However they provide important semantic differentiation as well as special functions tailored to this differentiation.
 Before we introduce the interface of the data object we want to clarify this distinction:

-* :doxy:`Data`, stores semanticless data, that means data without a special meaning.
-  Think about the prediction of a model, which is often not really a label, but some vector which nedes further interpretation.
-The Data-class thus takes the general role of an ``std::vector`` only adapted to the special needs for fast computation in a machine learning environment.
+* :doxy:`Data` can store arbitrary data.
+The data class takes the general role of an ``std::vector`` only adapted to the special needs for fast computation in a machine learning environment.

 * :doxy:`UnlabeledData` represents input data which is not labeled.
   This is the input format used for unsupervised learning methods.
-While the unlabeled data class does not affer much new functionality, it provides an important difference.
+While the unlabeled data class does not offer much new functionality, it provides an important difference.
-  Datasts as used in machine learning are inherently unordered constructs, thus it is okay for an algorithm to shuffle or otherwise reorder the contents of a dataset.
+  Datasets as used in machine learning are inherently unordered constructs, thus it is okay for an algorithm to shuffle or otherwise reorder the contents of a dataset.
   This is reflected in the set, that shuffling is actively supported using the :doxy:`UnlabeledData::shuffle` method.